Goal-Guided Transformer-Enabled Reinforcement Learning for Efficient Autonomous Navigation: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{einforcement} Learning (RL) algorithms have significantly contributed to a wide range of domains over the past years, including but not limited to autonomous driving \cite{zhou2019development, he2022robust}, unmanned ground vehicle (UGV) navigation \cite{pfeiffer2018reinforced, kahn2021land}, and computer games \cite{wurman2022outracing}.
-With the representative capability of handling high-dimensional states, recent RL algorithms, e.g., deep Q-learning (DQN) \cite{hessel2018rainbow, huang2022sampling}, Soft Actor-Critic (SAC) \cite{haarnoja2018soft, haarnoja2018soft1}, are increasingly adopted by the robotics community to address decision-making problems, especially for autonomous navigation.
+\IEEEPARstart{R}{einforcement} Learning (RL) algorithms have significantly contributed to a wide range of domains over the past years, including but not limited to autonomous driving \cite{he2022robust, wu2022safe, huang2019learning}, unmanned ground vehicle (UGV) navigation \cite{pfeiffer2018reinforced, kahn2021land}, and computer games \cite{wurman2022outracing}.
+With the representative capability of handling high-dimensional states, recent RL algorithms, e.g., deep Q-learning (DQN) \cite{sae1, huang2022sampling}, deep deterministic policy gradient (DDPG) \cite{lillicrap2015continuous, sae2}, and soft actor-critic (SAC) \cite{haarnoja2018soft, haarnoja2018soft1} are increasingly adopted by the robotics community to address decision-making problems, especially for autonomous navigation.